-Additional Legal Requirements
+APPENDIX B Additional Legal Requirements

-This Appendix was reproduced from the Windermere Lake Shoreline Management Guidelines entirely.
+This Appendix was reproduced from the Windermere Lake Shoreline Management Guidelines.
 All credit should be given to the original authors of that document.

 Laws and regulations provide the regulatory 'teeth' to uphold environmental protection and management.
 Applicable legislative requirements must be met for a project to be in compliance with the law.
-Legal requirements have been presented here in the following categories: Federal, Provincial, Regional District and District of Invermere.
-For each of these jurisdictions, a list of pertinent legislation bylaws and/or plans; and contact information (web site links) has been provided.
+Legal requirements have been presented here in the following categories: Federal, Provincial, and Regional District.
 The reader is cautioned that other legislation (not listed) may apply to their development, and they are encouraged to consult with the appropriate agency prior to proceeding with any proposed works.